A quick guide to learn how to install Apache HTTP Server on Linux environment

 - Let’s compile and install the Apache source code

-Let’s understand the configured syntax in the better way.
+Let’s understand the configured syntax in a better way.

-- –with-apr= instruct to use specified apr configuration file
+- –with-apr= instructs to use a specified apr configuration file

 - –enable-ssl this will compile apache with SSL enabled so can secure Apache web server with SSL cert.